dustinhayes/javascript-module-flavors/README.md

 ```
 Example 2.1 demonstrates the basic and most common usage of AMD, following the require.js syntax.
 The full api can be found [here](http://requirejs.org/).

 In `myUniqueModule.js` we define an anonymous module, which allows it's name to default to the name of the file (more portable).
-AMD spec provides a `define()` function which takes at most three parameters, two of which are optional.
+The AMD spec provides a `define()` function globally which takes at most three parameters, two of which are optional.
 In this case we passed a function.
 We could have also passed any valid javascript expression, including an object, array, or a string.
-When we pass a function define uses the return value as modules public value.
+When we pass a function `define()` uses the return value as modules public value.
 For example, we returned an object literal, so as it stands `myUniqueModule` is equal to an empty object literal.
-As I said define can take at most three parameters.
-One of them is not important as its use is discouraged.
-The other is a dependency array.
-This allow you to declaratively state which module should run before this module in the same file.
+As I said `define()` can take at most three parameters.
+One of them is not important as its use is discouraged (module ids).
+The other is an array dependencies.
+This allow you to declaratively state, within the same file, which modules should run before this module.
 Very powerful.
 Finally, to use a module with out declaring a new one the AMD spec provides the `require()` function.
-This function expects an array of dependencies to run first then maps their return values as parameters to the function this is pass as the second parameter.
+This function expects an array of dependencies to run then maps their return values as parameters to the function that is passed as the second parameter.

 Here is that same months module AMD style:

 ##### example 2.2